meonkeys/secret-octo-ironman/README.md

     git bisect start

-Again, I didn't start searching yet, I just announced my intent. `init` or `config` would probably make more sense than `start` here.
+Again, git didn't actually start searching yet. `init` or `config` would probably make more sense than `start` here.
 But `start` it is, so let's continue.

 I must provide at least one bad and one good commit to git before I can actually kick off the binary search for the first bad commit.
 I've run make on